 Privacy Policy

-Because of increasingly severe and unstoppable (using conventional Captcha technology) attacks on our form and comment systems, we have been forced to implement Google's Invisible reCAPTCHA system.
-Users of this part of our system are, therefore, subject to Google's Privacy Policy and Terms of Use.
+Because of increasingly severe and unstoppable (using conventional Captcha technology) attacks on our form and comment systems, we have been forced to implement Google's reCAPTCHA system.
+(This system has shielded us from over 250,000 malicious emails.)
+Users of this part of our system are, therefore, subject to Google's Privacy Policy and Terms of Use

-This document applies to Beyond Intractability, CRInfo, and Moving Beyond Intractability—all webpages, social media content, and newsletters produced by the Conflict Information Consortium (henceforth collectively referred to as the Consortium), located at http://www.beyondintractability.org and http://www.crinfo.org (and including any subdomains and subdirectories thereof).
+This document applies to Beyond Intractability, CRInfo, all webpages, social media content, and newsletters produced by the Conflict Information Consortium (henceforth collectively referred to as the Consortium), located at http://www.beyondintractability.org and http://www.crinfo.org (and including any subdomains and subdirectories thereof).

 Information Collection